Douglas Fairbanks Jr.

-- Gams galore.
+- Gams galore– you get plenty of time to ogle Loretta Young’s legs.
 I mean, it’s called Loose Ankles, what do you expect?

 - Lots of talk of ‘compromising’ a person.
-As in “I just compromised their brains out.”
+For example:

 - We also have someone accused of being a “lavender woman” which is an insult that really deserves a comeback.

 - We visit a speakeasy (this is a Prohibition Era flick) and lots of people drink an awful lot.
-There’s some drunkenness and a woman and a man wrestling on the ground, uh, mildly suggestively.
+There’s some drunkenness and a woman and a man wrestling on the ground suggestively.

-- No one really gets punished for their drunkenness, nor when one character beats the crap out of a police officer.
+- No one really gets punished for their drunkenness nor for when one character beats the stuffing out of a police officer.

 “You don’t have to understand.
 That’s one of the advantages of being dumb!”